Code-Institute-Submissions/TobinStonelake-ms2/temporary_ReadMe.md

     * Text can appear quite large on smaller devices.
     * On some devices, the Contact Page footer image is very large.

-* At present, the Products page, which is not known whether it will be included or not, seems to double up when adding to the basket at the bottom.
-This will require some tweaking to overcome this issue.
+* The Products page, as seen by previous commits, seems to double up when adding to the basket at the bottom.
+Due to tutor support, this page has been ommitted as it was informed that this would be a criteria for a future project and be a smoother feature to add once the relevant languages and skills have been learnt.

 ### Screenshots across different devices